intuition-dev/mbToolBelt/readme.md

 ```

-Here are 2 example of a page/screen using SlotCustel, I'm using Pug syntax instead of HTML (Pug is the default templateing lanugage by the most popular Javascript http server: Express js, it takes about 5 seconds to learn if you know HTML)
+Here are 2 example of a page/screen using SlotCustel, I'm using Pug syntax instead of HTML (Pug is the default template language by the most popular JavaScript HTTP server: Express js, Pug takes about 5 seconds to learn if you know HTML)
 but you can use HTML if you are old school.
 A form page using SlotCustel example:
 ```pug